 The latest is the sprung wheel/axle in conjunction with auxiliary contacts mounted on the truck frame.
 These contacts are sprung shoes that make direct contact with the rail for the ultimate in current pickup!
 The truck frames were changed for this also with holes to make room for the barrels of the contacts.
 Thus, you can't add the auxiliary contacts to older frames (a major disappointment when I was a young lad).
 For a full sized view comparing the non-auxilliary contact trucks with the later auxilliary contact version, click here: The unsprung axle trucks and sprung axle trucks look almost identical.
 If you look closely, however, with a sprung axle truck you can see the shoulder on the axle on the inside side of the wheel.
 If you push a wheel toward the center of the truck, the wheel will spring back towards the sideframe on a sprung axle truck.

-As an aside, it is easily apparent that Rivarossi made an effort during the manufacture of these units to improve the electrical pickup of the front truck because, after all, this is virtually the only place where effective pickup takes place!
+As an aside, it is easily apparent that an effort was made during the manufacture of these units to improve the electrical pickup of the front truck because, after all, this is virtually the only place where pickup is taking place!
 There may be some incidental pickup on the ground side of the rear truck through the wheels, gears, motor shaft, and motor can when one-side insulated axles are used.
 More on this next.
 It was a fairly major frustration with the earliest versions to keep pickup effective because it didn't take long for dirt to get between the contact surfaces of the wheels and axles and a stuttering E8 was the result!

 The earliest units have only one side of the wheelset insulated from the axle and, as a result, there is some pickup from the ground side of the truck.
 Not that it is reliable pickup what with all the parts current has to flow through and grease or oil on the motor bearings.
 These have to be oriented correctly, also, or a short circuit will result.
 Later units have both wheels insulated so the orientation doesn't matter.
 Of course, any current conduction is lost too.